 How to estimate the field of view

-This calculation is only valid for straight lenses, it would not be valid for fisheye lenses.
+This calculation is only valid for straight lenses; it would not be accurate for fisheye lenses.

-And it is only valid when the subject is at a certain distance from the camera, such that that distance is considerably greater than the focal length of the lens itself.
+And it is only valid when the subject is at a certain distance from the camera, such that that distance is considerably more significant than the focal length of the lens itself.

 Steps we are going to follow:

-For example, if we used a 50mm on a camera with a Nikon APS-C sensor, the equivalent focal length would be 75mm.
+For example, if we used 50mm on a Nikon APS-C sensor camera, the equivalent focal length would be 75mm.

-From the angle of view we would have to calculate the tangent (of the half of said angle).
-But we have it already calculated in this table:
+We would have to calculate the tangent (of the half of said angle).
+But we have it already figured in this table: